V4YLO/V4YLO/README.md

 ## Hi there,
 I'm a high school student with a strong interest in AI and technology.
 Actively learning and building skills in the IT field.
 Focused on growth, problem-solving, and real-world applications.
+## My experience
+Experienced in Figma for design and have worked with Python.
+Currently pursuing a certification in Machine Learning and AI.

 ## Languages I speak